What is a Vapor Chamber?

 - Direct contact with the heat source removes the base-plate layer of thermal resistance found in most heat pipe applications.

 - High degree of flexibility in shape.
-Shapes are determined by the application requirements and PCB board layout yet tempered by the inherent limitations of the metal stamping process.
+Shapes are determined by the application requirements and PCB board layout, yet tempered by the inherent limitations of the metal stamping process.
 The precise shape is usually dictated by the need to maximize surface area while avoiding other components on the PCB.

 - Easily incorporate through holes along the outer edge or even in the middle of the device provides for flexible mounting options to the PCB.